luludak/FetaFix/README.md

 ## Quick Demo:
 For a quick demo, follow the installation instructions above in order to install TVM and the rest of dependencies.
 Following this, download `MobileNetV2` v1.0 from the official TensorFlow repository, extract the `.pb` frozen graph file and rename it to `mobilenet_v2.pb`.
+Then, place it in `<FetaFix_Dir>/generated/MobileNetV2/models/dl_conversions` Then, run FetaFix by running `python main.py` in its root folder.

 The current configuration is setup in order to automatically build `MobileNetV2` model in `TF` and convert it to `TFLite`.
 Following model build, it will perform fault localization and repair analysis, against the `Test` dataset.
-It will detect a `10%` discrepancy across model versions, which should repair completely after 1 cycle consisting 9 model modifications.
+Given our tests, it should detect a `10%` discrepancy across model versions, which should repair completely after 1 cycle consisting 9 model modifications.
 Following repair, it should output the repaired model in ONNX format, along with some metadata files about the repair.

 ## CLOC:
-FetaFix was built on top of DeltaNN, but consists of over 2K LOC for its Fault Localization & Repair capabilities.
+FetaFix was built using DeltaNN, but it consists of over 2.5 KLOC for its Fault Localization & Repair capabilities.
-In total:
+Total codebase LOC:

 ```
 -------------------------------------------------------------------------------